bonn0062/GSoD/absolute_beginners_outline.rst

 - Broadcasting

-  - There are times when you might want to carry out an operation between an array and a single number (also known as an operation between a vector and a scalar).
+  - There are times when you might want to carry out an operation between an array and a single number (also called *an operation between a vector and a scalar*).
 Your  "data" array might, for example, contain information about distance in miles but you want to convert the information to kilometers.
 You can perform this operation with `data * 1.6`

 .. image:: images/np_multiply_broadcasting.png

-NumPy understands that the multiplication should happen with each cell.
-That concept is called *broadcasting*.
+- NumPy understands that the multiplication should happen with each cell.
+That concept is called **broadcasting**.

 - How to compute mean, median, minimum, maximum, std, var

-NumPy also performs aggregation functions.
+    - NumPy also performs aggregation functions.
 In addition to `min`,  `max`, and `sum`, you can easily run `mean` to get the average, `prod` to get the result of multiplying the elements together, `std` to get the standard deviation, and more.

 .. image:: images/np_aggregation.png